COOKIE-1816/COOKIE-1816/README.md

 - 🖌️ I am currently looking for **graphics designers** to design things such as **icons, wallpaper, backgrounds, stylesheets, videogame characters**, because i am not too good in graphical design at all.

 🫀 If You are interested in collaboration with me, **don't be afraid of [contacting me](https://github.com/COOKIE-1816/COOKIE-1816/edit/main/README.md#how-to-reach-me)!**
 📂 We can collaborate together on **every project** i am working on.
-With no exceptations.
+💞 We also can **collaborate on your** projects with no exceptations.
+Just contact me.
+❤️ Need help?